MiloLug/EventEmitter/README.md

 # EventEmitter
-Easy to use C ++ thread-based event system
+Easy to use C++ thread-based event system

 # Depends on
 [xxHash](https://github.com/Cyan4973/xxHash), but you can change the hash function for strings in `Event/common.cpp`, `Event::HashId::hashString`